threax/Threax.Deploy/StackDeploy/Readme.md

 You can use `${PWD}` instead of `$(pwd)` on Windows.

-If you want you can specify the following arguments: filname [-l] filenam - required - The name of the file to read.
+If you want you can specify the following arguments: filname [-l] [-reg registry] [-user registry user] [-pass registry password] filename - required - The name of the file to read.
 -l - optional - Change the current directory to the directory the docker-compose.json file comes from.
-/data/docker-compose.json -l
+-reg - The name of a remote registry to log into.
+-user - The username for the remote registry.
+-pass - The password for the remote registry.